 Cherry MX Green- Audible click, 80g switch, tactile bump.

 Cherry MX White- Silent, 55g spring, tactile bump.

 Cherry MX Black- Silent, 60g, linear.

 Another aspect of gaming keyboards are macro keys.
 These are keys that you can record a macro for, so that when you press the key it will run a key macro.
 This can be used for many things.
 For example, if you are tired of having to type your long login, you could make a key macro that will type your login when you press it.
-Then, when you are at the login screen just press your macro key and it types your recording of your login. another example is to have it do a specific key press, like when you press your macro key it will quickly press like alt+7 to switch to hot bar 7, instead of you having to press alt and 7.
-Not every keyboard comes with these but if you are going to spend a lot on a keyboard I advise getting one with macro keys, because they only take up a bit more keyboard space and can be great to have.
+Then, when you are at the login screen just press your macro key and it types your recording of your login.
+Not every keyboard comes with these so it is worth deciding if you want them or not when purchasing a keyboard.

-Another optional but possibly important factor in choosing a keyboard is illumination.
-This is more of a premium for if you are looking to spend more money, but in creating the ultimate battle station, cant be overlooked.
+Another optional but pleasant factor in choosing a keyboard is its illumination.
+This is more of a premium for if you are looking to spend more money, but in creating the ultimate battle station, can’t be overlooked.
 Not every keyboards illumination is made equally.
 Some cheap keyboards have no illumination or 1 color.
 I find even basic illumination is important, because it helps while playing at night or low light.
 More expensive keyboards can have custom RGB lighting per key, and with the software can have different settings, like the keys changing color on press and other things.

 For someone on a relatively low budget, I recommend the Corsair Gaming K55.
 It uses membrane keys (which cuts the price down) and has macro keys and RGB illumination.